Gillianzz0/PROJECT/README.md

 - A series of data visualizations vividly showing the changes in the Hong Kong film industry.
 - A brief analytical report summarizing the main findings and trends.

-## Existing Research and Literature References
-- **YEH Yueh-yu, Emilie's Research on Hong Kong Cinema**:
-   - Prof. Yeh's research projects focus on the history of film exhibition and reception in colonial Hong Kong and the early Hong Kong cinema.
-Her work provides valuable insights into the institutionalization of cinema by the business community.
-[Read More](https://www.ln.edu.hk/news/20201214/Hong-Kong-cinemas-three-act-story)
-- **Hong Kong Cinema's Post-Boom Analysis**:
-   - Prof. Yeh also examines the more recent history of Hong Kong cinema, especially post its boom period, and discusses the retreat of the film industry since the mid-1990s.
-[Read More](https://www.ln.edu.hk/news/20201214/Hong-Kong-cinemas-three-act-story)